-If you don’t know what content is in the first place, including why it’s created and who it’s intended for, this will all be gibberish to you.
+If you don’t know what content is in the first place, including why it’s created and who it’s intended for, anything you learn about content will all be gibberish.
 So, let’s address the elephant in the room.

 Are you unsure of what content is?
 You’re on the right page.

 I’m going to explain exactly what content is, what it isn’t, how businesses use it for marketing, and a few great examples.
 As you’re about to see, content is powerful. 👑 Perhaps more importantly, it’s the future of marketing. 🔮

 “Content” is a broad term that generally refers to any type of information provided by a website.